Introducing the terrific students in our LMAS major!

 What will you miss the most about Denton/UNT?

-Afterwards, I will miss Denton for its simplicity, yet abundant of people, perspectives, and sense of community.
+Afterwards, I will miss Denton for its simplicity, yet abundant of people and perspectives as well as the sense of community.

 Spanish and English